

 1. Purpose

-To provide guidance on the appropriate use of University facilities, to enable the distributed management of facilities and to support the effective and efficient use of associated University resources.
+To provide guidance on the appropriate use of university facilities, to enable the distributed management of facilities and to support the effective and efficient use of associated University resources.

 2. Scope